Match Amazing Speakers

 The Gold Medal Mindset: Motivation, Goal Setting & Success

 Shannon discusses how the gold medal mindset leads to victory on the competition floor, in the boardroom, and in our personal lives.
 With seven Olympic medals, Shannon utilizes her critical insight to share what it takes to be a winner: the importance of goal setting, leadership, maintaining a positive attitude, and teamwork.
 Through her Olympic and personal experiences, Shannon explains ways we can overcome even the most difficult obstacles standing in the way of our success.
 While she may not have been the most talented, flexible, or even the strongest athlete, Shannon Miller was able to utilize these concepts to become The Most Decorated Olympic Gymnast in United States history!
 Your audience will leave empowered to seal the deal with that next client, work together for a positive outcome, and understand the steps it takes to be a successful leader in both work and life.

-Gold Medal Advice to a Fit & Healthy Lifestyle
+Gold Medal Advice for a Fit & Healthy Lifestyle

 While much of the world is telling you, “Don’t eat this.
 Don’t do that,” gold medal Olympian and health advocate, Shannon Miller, shares her message of “everything in moderation”.
 Most of us do not have 4 hours a day to work out, but that doesn’t mean we should to give up.
 Eating healthy doesn’t mean giving up everything that you love.
 Shannon shares the importance of making small changes that have a big impact on your overall health.
 Through her own experience with weight gain and low self-esteem following her retirement from competition, this Olympian and mother of two, found her way back to a healthy moderation.
 Your audience will leave with specific goals and motivated to take the next step in their own healthy lifestyle.